BanhiSanyal/Curvelet-Entropy-descriptors-in-TSR/README.md

-# Real-Time-Traffic-Sign-Recognition-with-Voice-Assistance-Using-Optimized-Curvelet-Entropy-Features
+**Real-Time Traffic Sign Recognition with Voice Assistance Using Optimized Curvelet Entropy Features**

 **Authors:** Banhi Sanyal, Surja Sanyal

 **Description:**

-This repository contains the Python and MATLAB code for the article  "**Real-Time Traffic Sign Recognition with Voice Assistance Using Optimized Curvelet Entropy Features**" under consider in the journal "**The Visual Computer", Springer**.
+This repository contains the Python and MATLAB code for the article  "**Real-Time Traffic Sign Recognition with Voice Assistance Using Optimized Curvelet Entropy Features**" under consideration in the journal "**The Visual Computer", Springer**.

 **Files included:**